kyverno/website/content/en/policies/best-practices/restrict_image_registries/restrict_image_registries.md

 ---
+type: "docs"
-title: "Restrict Image Registries"
+title: Restrict Image Registries
-category: Best Practices
-policyType: "validate"
+linkTitle: Restrict Image Registries
+weight: 2
 description: >
     Images from unknown registries may not be scanned and secured.
 Requiring use of known registries helps reduce threat exposure.
 ---